spatialthoughts/qgis-tutorials/source/docs/3/calculating_intersection_density.rst

 Calculating Street Intersection Density (QGIS3)
 ================================================

 Street intersection density is a useful measure of network connectivity.
 One can extract and aggregate street intersections over a regular grid to calculate the density.
-This analysis is commonly used in transportation design as well as urban planning in the design of more walkable neighborhoods.
-With the availability of an easily accessible and global street network dataset from OpenStreetMap and QGIS, we can easily calculate and visualize intersection density for any region of the world.
+This analysis is commonly used in transportation design as well as urban planning to determine walkability of neighborhoods.
+With the availability of global street network dataset from OpenStreetMap and QGIS, we can easily calculate and visualize intersection density for any region of the world.

 Overview of the task
 --------------------